 My main research interests lie in the intersection between historical/theoretical phonology and traditional philology; using insights from phonological theory and typology to study in detail geographic and chronological variation in historical Nordic textual material.
 Recently I have had particular focus on harmony processes and the insights harmony systems can provide on matters of phonological representations and the division of labour in phonology more generally.

-Originally from western Minnesota, my interests in the language sciences began in studying variation and attrition of heritage Norwegian speakers in rural Minnesota.
+Originally from western Minnesota, my interests in the language sciences began in studying variation and attrition of heritage Norwegian speakers in the Midwest.
 I have a BA in linguistics and Scandinavian languages from the University of Minnesota and an MPhil/MA in Norse philology jointly from the University of Iceland and University of Oslo.
 I undertook my PhD in linguistics at the University of Edinburgh under the supervision of Patrick Honeybone and Pavel Iosad where I was the first recipient of the McIntosh-Patterson PhD Studentship from the Angus McIntosh Centre for Historical Linguistics.